 To check so, partially disassemble the mower, and assess for sheared keys.
 The key should match the keyway hole on the crankshaft, but the engine timing will be faulty and altered with sheared keys.
 This results in synced spark plugs and engine valves.

-The best solution for a broken flywheel is to replace it.
-Check the rest of the flywheel, assess for small cracks or damages, and inspect the crankshaft conditions.
-These are vital parts of the machine, and getting these two checked and replaced will solve the backfiring problems.
+The most effective solution for a broken flywheel is to replace it.
+While doing so, be sure to thoroughly inspect the rest of the flywheel for any small cracks or damages, as well as assess the condition of the crankshaft.

 Issue #2: Lawn Mower Backfires While in Use or Running